AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     \frac{p_{1}}{\rho g} + z_{1} + \alpha_{1} \frac{\bar v_{1}^2}{2g} + h_P = \frac{p_{2}}{\rho g} + z_{2} + {\alpha_{2}} \frac{\bar v_{2}^2}{2g} + h_T + h_L

 You’ll also notice the :math:`\alpha` term attached to the velocity head.
 This is a correction factor for kinetic energy, and will be neglected in this class; we assume that its value is 1.
-In the Bernoulli equation, the velocity of the streamline of water is considered, :math:`v`.
+In the Bernoulli equation, the velocity of a streamline of the fluid is considered, :math:`v`.
 The energy equation, however compares control surfaces instead of streamlines, and the velocities across a control surface many not all be the same.
 Hence, :math:`\bar v` is used to represent the average velocity.
 Since AguaClara does not use pumps nor turbines, :math:`h_P = h_T = 0`.
 With these simplifications, the energy equation can be written as follows:

 .. math::